Sadanand Dhume

-Sadanand Dhume is an American writer and journalist based in Washington D.C.
+Sadanand Dhume is an Indian-American writer and journalist based in Washington D.C..
 In 2007 Dhume was an inaugural Bernard Schwartz Fellow at the Asia Society.
-He is a senior fellow in Foreign and Defense Policy at the American Enterprise Institute for Public Policy Research.
+In 2011 he was a Lincoln Fellow at the conservative Claremont Institute.
+He is a senior fellow in Foreign and Defense Policy at the conservative American Enterprise Institute for Public Policy Research.

 Dhume is a self-identified atheist.

-In February 2025, after US President Donald Trump stated that the US will own Gaza and the population removed without the option of returning, Dhume suggested in a Wall Street Journal op-ed that, it is possible for all Palestinians to be relocated from Gaza, similar to how it happened during the partition of India.